ansible-collections/community.vmware/docs/community.vmware.vmware_first_class_disk_module.rst

 Synopsis
 --------
-- This module can be used to manage (create, delete) VMware vSphere First Class Disks.
+- This module can be used to manage (create, delete, resize) VMware vSphere First Class Disks.